haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ```
 Notes:
 ```
-  # stores number of pokemon in your party into LASTRESULT (800D)
+  # stores number of pokemon in your party, including non-usable eggs and bad eggs, into LASTRESULT (variable 800D)
 ```
 </details>